ivelin/k12beast/README.md

      - Copy the code from `src/supabase/functions/execute-sql/index.ts`.
      - In the Supabase dashboard, go to "Edge Functions," create a new function named `execute-sql`, and paste the code.
      - Deploy the function.
+   - Apply the local SQL functions:
+     - Copy the code from `src/supabase/functions/local-sql.sql`.
+     - In the Supabase dashboard, go to the "SQL Editor," paste the code, and run it.
+This sets up necessary functions and permissions, such as `validate_user_id`, which are required for migrations that interact with the `auth` schema (e.g., linking sessions to users).

-2. **Using a Local PostgreSQL Instance**:
+2. **Using a Local Supabase Instance**:
+  - Ensure you have the Supabase CLI installed.
+Install it via npm if needed:
+    ```
+    npm install -g supabase
+    ```
+  - Start your local Supabase instance:
+    ```
+    supabase start
+    ```
+  - Deploy the `execute-sql` Edge Function locally:
+    - The `execute-sql` function is located at `src/supabase/functions/execute-sql/index.ts`.
+    - Use the Supabase CLI to deploy it:
+      ```
+      supabase functions deploy execute-sql --project-ref local
+      ```
+  - Note: `project-ref local` assumes your local Supabase instance is running.
+If you encounter issues, ensure your Supabase CLI is logged in and linked to your project (use `supabase login` and `supabase link` if needed).
+  - Apply the local SQL functions:
+    - Run the following command to apply `local-sql.sql` to your local database:
+      ```
+      psql -h localhost -p 54322 -U postgres -d k12beast -f src/supabase/functions/local-sql.sql
+      ```

+Adjust the host, port, and user as needed based on your `src/supabase/config.toml` settings (default port for local Supabase is 54322).

+3. **Using a Local PostgreSQL Instance (Without Supabase)**:
   - Install PostgreSQL if not already installed.
   - Create a new database:
     ```
     createdb k12beast
     ```
+  - Apply the local SQL functions:
+  - Run the following command to apply `local-sql.sql` to your database:
+    ```
+    psql -h localhost -p 5432 -U postgres -d k12beast -f src/supabase/functions/local-sql.sql
+    ```

+Adjust the host, port, and user as needed based on your PostgreSQL setup.
 - Update `.env.local` with your PostgreSQL connection details instead of Supabase keys (you may need to adjust the app’s Supabase client setup in `src/supabase/serverClient.ts` and `src/supabase/browserClient.ts` to use a direct PostgreSQL connection).
+- Note: If using a local PostgreSQL instance without Supabase, the `execute-sql` Edge Function is not applicable, and you’ll need to modify the migration scripts (`scripts/migrationUtils.js`) to execute SQL directly against your PostgreSQL database instead of using an Edge Function.

-3. Ensure your database is running and accessible with the credentials provided in `.env.local`.
+4. Ensure your database is running and accessible with the credentials provided in `.env.local`.

 ## Running Database Migrations